-Canadian Federal Agencies Roles and Responsibilities Immediate Notice / Verbal Report Subsequent Reporting Royal Canadian Mounted Police (RCMP) Federal police agency.
+Canadian Federal Agencies Roles and Responsibilities Immediate Notice / Verbal Report Royal Canadian Mounted Police (RCMP) Federal police agency.
 Notify as required for initial response and support.
 May provide the following supports during emergencies: Notifies applicable lead agencies (i.e., AER, BCER, EMCR) and other municipal authorities / authorities with jurisdiction of reported release Provides security and traffic control, and supports public protection measures; may assist in initial area isolation, roadblocks, evacuation, etc. Conducts incident investigation, as required.
 Clarifies responsibility when fatalities are involved and assist the coroner in the event of a fatality in which there is no criminal wrong-doing.
 RCMP must be notified in the case of a fatality; request that the RCMP contact the Medical Examiner.
 The RCMP must also be notified in the case of lost, stolen or misplaced explosives, radioactive materials or infections substances.
-Dependent on situation - refer to appropriate Pembina SMEs (Safety, Security) Department of Fisheries and Oceans (DFO) DFO monitors impacts to the environment and species; they investigate all reports of marine pollution in Canada in conjunction with other federal departments.
+Dependent of Security) Department of Fisheries and Oceans (DFO) DFO monitors impacts to the environment and species; they investigate all reports of marine pollution in Canada in conjunction with other federal departments.
 DFO may send personnel to the site if there has been or could be an impact to fish or fish habitat(s).
 They can also aid in search and rescue operations.
 Note: DFO may be initially notified of incidents by ECCC.
 Any amount of hydrocarbons entering a waterway frequented by fish or occupied by waterfowl is deemed in contravention of the Federal Fisheries Act and must be reported to DFO.
-Dependent on situation - refer to appropriate Pembina SMEs (Environmental or Regulatory).
-Indigenous Services Canada (ISC) partners with First Nations communities to prevent, prepare for, respond to, and recover from emergencies.
+Dependent o (Environmer Indigenous Services Canada (ISO) 1 Indigenous Services Canada (ISC) partners with First Nations communities to prevent, prepare for, respond to, and recover from emergencies.
 Regional Operations (RO) Regional Operations (RO) liaise, communicate, cooperate, coordinate and collaborate with First Nations and public, private, and non-government sector partners in support of on reserve emergency management service delivery.
-Dependent on situation - refer to appropriate Pembina SMEs fo or direction (Aboriginal, and other LARE service areas).
-First Nations and Inuit Health Branch (FNIHB) First Nations and Inuit Health Branch (FNIHB) carries out the Public Health preparedness and response related to natural and man-made disasters including communicable disease control and environmental public health services.
+Dependent on situation - refer to appropriate Pembina SMEs fo First Nations and Inuit Health Branch (FNIHB) First Nations and Inuit Health Branch (FNIHB) carries out the Public Health preparedness and response related to natural and man-made disasters including communicable disease control and environmental public health services.
 FNIHB also provides non-insured health benefits, extending coverage for medical transportation, pharma-care, medical devices, and crisis mental health support via funding of community-based counsellors and crisis support workers.
 Indian Oil and Gas Canada (IOGC) IOGC is an operating agency within Indigenous Services Canada (ISC) that manages and regulates oil and gas resources on First Nation reserve lands.
 As soon as practicable, notify IOGC of any unforeseen incident that occurs during operations that results, or could result, in bodily injury or death, or in damage to First Nation lands or property.
-Spill reporting: Off-lease spills, and on-lease spills greater than 1 m 3 must be reported immediately Dependent on situation - refer to appropriate Pembina SMEs for direction (Aboriginal).
+Spill reporting: Off-lease spills, and on-lease spills greater than 1 m 3 must be reported immediately Dependent o direction (Ab nt on situation - refer to appropriate Pembina SMEs (Safety, nt on situation - refer to appropriate Pembina SMEs nental or Regulatory).